 The Royal Economic Society is one of the oldest and most prestigious economic associations in the world.
 It is a learned society, founded in 1890 to promote the study of economic science.
-Now, the Society publishes The Economic Journal and The Econometrics Journal; engages with the media and with the policy communities;and supports education, training and career development of economists and holds the RES Annual Conference, a major international gathering of academic economists.
+Now celebrating its 125th year, the Society publishes The Economic Journal and The Econometrics Journal; holds its Annual Conference, a major international gathering of academic economists; engages with the media and with the policy communities;and supports education, training and career development of economists

 Events & Activities Join the Society Contact us